GOMC-WSU/Manual/src/input_file.rst

     (MPI-GOMC Only)

-  - Value 1: String
+  - Value 1: String - The residue name to apply this chemical potential.
   - Value 2: List of Doubles - A list of the chemical potential values in degrees Kelvin (should be negative).

   .. note::
     - For binary systems, include multiple copies of the tag (one per residue kind).
-    - If there is a molecule kind that cannot be transfer between boxes (in PDB file the beta value is set to 1.00 or 2.00), an arbitrary value (e.g. 0.00) can be assigned to the residue name.
+    - If there is a molecule kind that cannot be transfer between boxes (in PDB file the beta value is set to 1.00 or 2.00), an arbitrary value (e.g. 0.00) can be assigned to the residue value.

   .. code-block:: text